hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 #### Relative paths

-We have talked about **full** paths so far, but there is away to specify paths to folders and files without having to worry about the root directory.
+We have talked about **full** paths so far, but there is a way to specify paths to folders and files without having to worry about the root directory.
 And you have used this before when we were learning about the `cd` command.

 Let's change directories back to our home directory, and once more change directories from `~` (home) to `raw_fastq` in a single step.